-- class Broker A GridSim entity that simulates the Grid resource broker.
-On receiving an experiment from the user entity, it does resource discovery, and determines deadline and budget values based on D and B factors, and then proceeds with scheduling.
+- class Broker: a GridSim entity that simulates the Grid resource broker.
+On receiving an experiment from the user entity, it carries out resource discovery, and determines deadline and budget values based on D and B factors, and then proceeds with scheduling.
 It schedules Gridlets on resources depending on user constraints, optimization strategy, and cost of resources and their availability.
 When it receives the results of application processing, it records parameters of interest with the gridsim.Statistics entity.
-When it has no more processing requirements, it sends END\OF\SIMULATION event to the gridsim.GridSimShutdown entity.
-The interaction between the broker and other GridSim entities is shown in Figure 1.5 for time-shared resources and Figure 1.6 for space-shared resources. - class BrokerResource It acts as placeholder for the broker to maintain a detailed record of the resources it uses for processing user application.
+When it has no more processing requirements, it sends the END\OF\SIMULATION event to the gridsim.GridSimShutdown entity.
+The interaction between the broker and other GridSim entities is shown in Figure 5 for time-shared resources and Figure 6 for space-shared resources. - class BrokerResource: acts as a placeholder for the broker to maintain a detailed record on the resources it uses for processing user applications.
 It maintains resource characteristics, a list of Gridlets assigned to the resource, the actual amount of MIPS available to the user, and a report on the Gridlets processed.
-These measurements help in extrapolating and predicting the resource performance from the user point of view and aid in scheduling jobs dynamically at runtime. - class ReportWriter A user-defined, optional GridSim entity which is meant for creating a report at the end of each simulation by interacting with the gridsim.
+These measurements help in extrapolating and predicating the resource performance from the user point of view and aid in scheduling jobs dynamically at runtime. - class ReportWriter: a user-defined, optional GridSim entity which is meant for creating a report at the end of each simulation by interacting with the gridsim.
 Statistics entity.
-If the user does not want to create a report, then can pass "null" as the name of ReportWriter entity.
-Note that users can choose any name for the ReportWriter entity and for the class name since all entities are identified by their name defined at the runtime.
+If the user

-Figure 1.19: A class hierarchy diagram of Grid broker using the gridsim package.
+Figure 19.
+A class hierarchy diagram of the Grid broker using the GridSim package.